Department of Business and Management Studies

 1: Academic Literacies - students are enabled to develop academic literacy through engagement with evaluating and synthesizing original empirical research into their assignments.
 These skills are developed from the start of study at Level 4 with an increase in complexity in the types of sources used through the course of study.
 Additionally, assessments are specifically designed to support

-students in developing their academic competency, with levels of complexity increasing as the students’ progress through the programme.
+students in developing their academic competency, with levels of complexity increasing as the

 2: Global Citizenship – Students will develop a global perspective of Business through specific modules such as Organisational Environments and International Business.
 Furthermore, as mentioned previously the curriculum is reinforced by its commitment to uphold the United Nations Global Compact (UNGC).